jackmaden/philosophybreak/src/pages/articles/nietzsches-perspectivism-what-does-cbjective-truth-really-mean/index.md

 Perspectivism, Gemes thus argues, is a natural consequence of Nietzsche’s will to power doctrine.

-On this latter view, it means — in stark contrast to Clark’s reading — Nietzsche does not dismiss the possibility of metaphysics with his perspectivism, but _actually offers one himself._
+On this latter view, it means — in stark contrast to Clark’s reading — Nietzsche does not dismiss the possibility of metaphysics with his perspectivism, but _actually offers one himself:_ the world is a multiplicity of perspectives, vying for domination.

 ## Where does Nietzsche’s perspectivism leave us?